social-media-ethics-automation/book/book_contents/ch02_definitions/03_automation/06_a_twitter_bot.md

 # A program that posts one tweet
 Below is a computer program written in the Python programming language.
-The program will post a single tweet that says: "This is tweet was posted by a computer program!".
+The program will post a single tweet that says: "This tweet was posted by a computer program!".
 Since this is a computer program that posts on twitter, we would call this program a twitter bot.

 Don't worry if you don't understand any of this Python code yet; we will build an understanding of code like this throughout the book.